-Zevenbergen (2004) concluded that due to the fact that the use of digital tools in workplaces is now ubiquitous, that this allowed for more innovative approaches to solving problems.
-Geiger et al., (2015b) described that tools, including digital tools, help bringing about and shaping thinking and that they have helped in allowing tasks to be more critical in nature once teachers were clear on the initial intent of their use.
+Zevenbergen (2004) concluded that since digital tools in workplaces are now ubiquitous; this allowed for more innovative approaches to solving problems.
+Geiger et al. (2015b) described that tools, including digital tools, help bring about and shape thinking.
+These tools have helped in allowing tasks to be more critical in nature once teachers were clear on the initial intent of their use.
 Ireland’s national strategy for literacy and numeracy only referenced the use of digital media and digital literacy in relation to literacy as opposed to numeracy (DES, 2011a).
 The subsequent interim report did however mention the use of digital technology for students to both develop their understanding and skills of a concept (DES, 2017a).
-The tools specified in the 2018 round of PISA in the assessing students levels of mathematical literacy were a calculator, ruler or a spreadsheet (OECD, 2019) which are a subset of the digital tools included in Goos’s (2007) model.
-The three groups of tools in Goos’s (2007) model included representational, physical, or digital, whereas the positive dispositions involved enabled the citizens to be flexible and engage in the task or problem at hand (Goos et al., 2012a).
-In addition to concepts and skills in the various contexts problem solving strategies and estimation skills are also deemed integral numeracy skills (Zevenbergen, 2004).
-However, considering that Geiger et al. (2015b) made reference to the fact that all aspects of the Goos (2007) are interrelated with contexts being central, the researchers involved in this study believed that the concept of the critical orientation was loose and needed to be more specific.
+Internationally, the tools specified in the 2018 round of PISA in the assessing students levels of mathematical literacy were a calculator, ruler or a spreadsheet (OECD, 2019) which are a subset of the digital tools included in Goos’s (2007) model, but only two of which would be deemed digital.
+Goos (2007) model included representational, physical and digital tools.

+Geiger et al. (2015b) made reference to the fact that all aspects of the Goos (2007) model are interrelated with contexts being central.
+The researchers involved in this study believe that the concept of the critical orientation was loose and needed to be more specific.
 Nevertheless, the researchers accept that Geiger et al. (2015b) were referring to skills such as justification.
-Subsequently Bennison et al. (2020) have referred to the critical orientation in a study but it was felt that a more definite list of critical orientation skills would be more appropriate for the participants to engage with what Askew (2015) referred to as the critical orientation.
 This critical orientation was subsequently described as using mathematical information to: “make decisions and judgements; add support to arguments; challenge an argument or position” (Bennison et al., 2020, p.
-1022) which are consistent with Ireland’s policy which states students whilst engaging with numeracy “engage in problem solving, using investigation and reasoning skills” (DES, 2017a, p.
+1022).
+This orientation is consistent with Ireland’s policy which states students whilst engaging with numeracy “engage in problem solving, using investigation and reasoning skills” (DES, 2017a, p.
 12), thus demonstrating a shift from the earlier simplistic definition set out by Ireland’s government (DES, 2005).
-This is an important shift because contexts in which tools are used to solve problems as Gravemeijer et al. (2017) pointed out need to balance the inclusion of contexts in which mathematics in itself is the goal in school.
+Gravemeijer et al. (2017) pointed out the need to balance the inclusion of contexts in which mathematics in itself is the goal in school.
 They also explained the need to use experiences outside of school in which tools are used in a meaningful manner to prepare students for a life of work and societal demands when students are finished in school.

 1.2 Teachers’ identity knowledge and emotions